Tauheedul Islam Girls' High School

 Tauheedul Islam Girls' High School and Sixth Form College (TIGHS) is a secondary school for girls in Beardwood, Blackburn, England.
-It was founded by the charitable trust Tauheedul Islam Faith, Education and Community Trust (now known Star Academies).
+It was founded by the charitable trust Tauheedul Islam Faith, Education and Community Trust (now known as Star Academies).
 It serves as the flagship school of the trust.

 History

 The school opened as an independent school in September 1984 with six teachers and 96 students.
 The school stated that its first building was "very old" at the time.

 In 2005, the school became the first Muslim state school in the North West.
 It had previously been an independent school.
 The school has been a success in school league tables, with 82% of pupils gaining five or more GCSEs at grade C or above in 2007, compared to the national average of 46.7%.

 In September 2013 the school moved to a new campus in the Beardwood area.

 In December 2014 the school converted to academy status.